manybabies/manybabies.github.io/events.md

 ***
 #### March 21, 2023 - 9:00-10:30 PDT (San Francisco, USA; UTC -7) on Zoom
-### Creating reproducible research reports Using RMarkdown
+### Workshop: Creating reproducible research reports Using RMarkdown
 #### Michael Frank, *Stanford University*

 In this workshop, Mike Frank (with the support of TAs Anjie Cao and Alvin Tan) led participants through the benefits of using RMarkdown to create reproducible research reports.
 Follow along with the exercises to see how simple it is to integrate writing and analyses in your workflow.